Organizations are listed both alphabetically & regionally. Get involved and join one!

 RIHD, an all-volunteer, non-partisan Virginia-based organization working to improve the effectiveness and fairness of Virginia’s justice system.

 CFJ has a prison justice sub-group and sponsors VAPOC (Virginia Prisoner of Conscience).
 We work directly with VAPOC to educate our community on the issues of mass incarceration and to create change in the criminal injustice system.
-We fight for prison reform as well as criminal justice reform.
-We also create a bi-weekly newsletter that goes to prisoners so they can be updated on legislative initiatives as well as issues pertaining to prison justice.
+We fight for prison justice (prisoner’s rights) as well as for criminal justice reform.
+We also create a bi-weekly newsletter, as part of the Virginia Prison Justice Network, that goes to prisoners so they can be updated on legislative initiatives as well as issues pertaining to prison justice.
+You can view the newsletter on the “media” page.